nvietto/Rdune/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Reduced the size of the package.

+* Added single quotes around description of 'ggplot2' in R files.

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors \| 0 warnings \| 1 note

-* This is a new release.
+-   This is a new release.

-* The note is due to file size, which is largely due to the images in my readme